a-synchronous/rubico.land/articles/a-synchronous-functional-programming-handling-http.md

 #### POST

-The `POST` HTTP request method sends data to the web server to create or update the resource. `POST` requests are not safe, are not idempotent, and are cacheable only when the response includes [freshness](https://developer.mozilla.org/en-US/docs/Glossary/Cacheable) information via the `Expires` or `Cache-Control` headers as well as a `Content-Location` header.
+The `POST` HTTP request method sends data to the web server to create the resource. `POST` requests are not safe, are not idempotent, and are cacheable only when the response includes [freshness](https://developer.mozilla.org/en-US/docs/Glossary/Cacheable) information via the `Expires` or `Cache-Control` headers as well as a `Content-Location` header.

 #### PUT